jeroenjacobs79/homelab-vault-config/readme.md

 * `settings.sh`

-  *Description:* This file is not called directly, but contains settings used by the various configuration scripts listed below
+  *Description:* This file is not called directly, but contains settings used by the various configuration scripts listed below.

 ### Configuration scripts